actix/actix-web/guide/src/qs_8.md

 ## Unit tests

-For unit testing actix provides a request builder type and simple handler runner.
+For unit testing, actix provides a request builder type and simple handler runner.
 [*TestRequest*](../actix_web/test/struct.TestRequest.html) implements a builder-like pattern.
-You can generate a `HttpRequest` instance with `finish()` or you can run your handler with `run()` or `run_async()`.
+You can generate a `HttpRequest` instance with `finish()`, or you can run your handler with `run()` or `run_async()`.

 ```rust